Wen Dan: Independent polity: 681 – 800s

-Java – Angkorian period: 800 – 1300s
+Java – Angkorian period: 800s – 1300s

+The identity of Javā in later Cambodian inscriptions remains uncertain.
+It has been interpreted as a mythical place, the island of Java, the northern Malay Peninsula, Champa, a polity in the upper Mekong region, and Wen Dan.
+Michel Ferlus likewise identified it with Land Zhenla, which he equated with Wen Dan.
+Hoshino instead argues that two places called Java existed in the Mekong basin, neither corresponding to the Indonesian island.
+He identifies the upper Java with Sa Lu, which he considers the Khmu kingdom of Sawa and a precursor of Luang Prabang.
+His identification is based on the correspondence between the Tai letters s and w and the Sanskrit j and v.

-Despite having disappeared from the historical record since the early 9th century, Wen Dan or Bhavapura likely remained in its dependent status until Rajendravarman II — who was also of the Bhavapura house — was enthroned as the Angkorian king in 944.
+Despite its disappearance from the historical record after the early ninth century, if Wén Dān is to be identified with Bhavapura, it may have continued to exist in a subordinate or dependent capacity until the accession of Rajendravarman II (r.
+944–968)—himself a member of the Bhavapura lineage—to the Angkorian throne in 944.
 Through his lineage, Bhavapura was brought under Yaśodharapura during his reign, expanding the Angkor territory to Laos and the eastern Menam Valley in central Thailand, as far north as southern China – possibly through an alliance formation with local chiefdoms to defend against Nanzhao in the 8th century – and also won over Champa.
 Rajendravarman II was followed by his ten-year-old son Jayavarman V, during whose rule royal politics were dominated by aristocratic families, which led some vassals to break away.
 (Note: The number of cities or pura controlled by Angkor reduced from 24 to 20 during Jayavarman V's reign.)
 The kingdom then entered a nine-year civil war, and the throne was won by an usurper Suryavarman I in 1006.

-The proposed center of Wen Dan at Kantharawichai, or Gandharath in the local chronicle, was abandoned following the fall of the Dvaravati civilization in the 10th century.
+Another proposed center of Wen Dan at Kantharawichai, or Gandharath in the local chronicle, was abandoned following the fall of the Dvaravati civilization in the 10th century.
 Its southern vassal, Champasri, evolved to Yamanadvipa but was later deserted in the 14th century, due to the invasion by King Fa Ngum of Luang Phrabang after he successfully reunited the Laotian Kingdoms, whereas, the outer center at Mueang Fa Daet Song Yang, founded in 621, was maintained until its decline in importance in the 17th century.
 Wen Dan was probably replaced by a semi-legendary Laotian kingdom of Kuruntha, centered at Saket Nakhon (present-day Roi Et), as local legend claims its territory covered two former Wen Dan polities, Mueang Champasri to the west and Mueang Fa Daet Song Yang to the north.